Midnight (1939 film): Production

-According to a Turner Classic Movies introduction by Robert Osborne, Wilder was unhappy with script changes made by director Leisen, giving him motivation to become a director himself so he would have more creative control.

 The role that eventually went to Claudette Colbert was originally offered to Carole Lombard, who turned it down because she felt it was too similar to films she had already made.
 Barbara Stanwyck was then offered the role but scheduling problems prevented her from taking it.
-Marlene Dietrich was announced until Paramount bought out her contract due to her inclusion on the box office poison list.
+Marlene Dietrich was announced until Paramount bought out her contract due to her inclusion on the Box Office Poison list.

 Release

-The film was released to theaters in the United States on March 24, 1939.
+The film's world premiere occurred at Denver, Colorado on March 16, 1939, followed by the Chicago premiere on March 17, 1939.
+The film's general release in the United States was opened nationwide on March 24, 1939.

 Home media

 A VHS videotape was released on March 28, 1995 followed by a region 1 DVD released on April 22, 2008.
 The Criterion Collection released the film in 4K resolution on Blu-ray for the first time on June 17, 2025.

 Reception

 Contemporary

 Frank Nugent of The New York Times praised the film, noting: "Most of the credit, of course, belongs to Miss Colbert.
 She has superb command of the comic style, can turn a line or toss a vase with equal precision.
 Mr. Barrymore, the Gehrig of eye-brow batting, rolls his phrases with his usual richly humorous effect, and Mr. Ameche and Mr. Lederer were quite as helpful.
 All of them have made it a happy occasion.
 Pictures like Midnight should strike more often."

 Herbert L. Lawson of The Oregonian described the film favorably, writing, "Here, indeed, is summer-time screen material.
 It is gay, sophisticated in spots and altogether delightful."
 The Houston Posts Jay Rose described the film's performances as "on a high level," and praised its climax as "highly amusing."
 The Harrisburg Telegraph similarly praised the acting, and described the film as "fastly-paced, witty and thoroughly enjoyable."